ASanchz85/VIM-Setup/README.md

 Take a close look at how the shortcuts are mapped in order to understand how to win efficency using vim.

-You can adapt it to your own way in order to feel more comfortable.
+You can adapt it to your own way for feeling more comfortable.
 Pay attention to *map variables

 [+] FIXING SOME ISSUES

 Regarding yank command (YY) in macOS you have to change -> set clipboard=unnamedplus to -> set clipboard=unnamed

-Also you can follow stackoverflow recommendation adding these lines to your .vimrc
+Also you can follow stackoverflow recommendation adding these lines to your .vimrc if you want to have an all road setup

     if system('uname -s') == "Darwin\n"
       "OSX